Blog Post

 In theory, gathering digital evidence should be as simple as pulling out a hard drive infected with ransomware.
 In practice, it’s not quite so simple.

-In many cases, investigators cannot and will not power down affected technology in order to preserve digital evidence.
+In many cases, investigators cannot and will not power down affected technology to preserve digital evidence.

-Because of these challenges, DFIR investigators will typically start by duplicating a hard drive via drive imaging, a process that creates a bit-to-bit perfect duplicate of a drive affected by an attack.
-As a rule, investigators will operate exclusively on this duplicate drive when conducting an investigation.
+Because of these challenges, DFIR investigators typically start by duplicating a hard drive via drive imaging, a process that creates a bit-to-bit perfect duplicate of a drive affected by an attack.
+As a rule, investigators will operate exclusively on this duplicate drive when investigating.
 This allows them to explore and test hypotheses on the drive without impacting the actual evidence.

-The imaging process will also generate cryptographic hash values, which are used to further verify the authenticity of a drive image.
+The imaging process also generates cryptographic hash values, which are used to verify the authenticity of a drive image.
 Wherever possible, evidence gathered will be stored in a secure location where it can be preserved and accessed for reference later, with added physical security to ensure no item can be compromised.

-Because DFIR is a multidisciplinary field that combines soft skills with specialized technical ones, team members will generally have a unique mix of skills, traits, and experience they bring to bear in their role.
+DFIR is a multidisciplinary field combining soft skills with specialized technical ones.
+As such, team members will generally have a unique mix of skills, traits, and experience they bring to bear in their role.

 By no means a complete list, those skills and experience may include:

-This is a long list of skills and areas of expertise, and organizations are often hard-pressed to find qualified individuals with relevant experience that will also be a good fit for your business.
+This is a long list of skills and areas of expertise, and organizations are often hard-pressed to find qualified individuals with relevant experience who will also be a good fit for your business.

 Many organizations are turning to external consultants or third-party providers to handle their digital forensics and incident response needs.

-Our team of experienced cybersecurity experts can work with you to help you build your capabilities and ensure your organization can recover in the event of an attack—while making sure you’re able to track down who targeted you.
+Our team of experienced cybersecurity experts can work with you to help you build your capabilities and ensure your organization can recover in the event of an attack.
+After all, investing in readiness and advanced preparation saves both time and money later on, should an incident happen.